 With gracious messages that are lacking any marketing and sales tactics, your customers will know you truly care.

 Need help finding the perfect card or haven’t quite mastered your “just because” message?
-Handwrytten offers tons of free resources for handwritten notes, including card subscriptions.
+Handwrytten offers tons of free resources for handwritten notes.
+We can send the cards for you as we have a great selection of cards and we even have card subscriptions.
 Whether you’re looking to improve your personal or professional relationships, Handwrytten can help!

 Handwrytten’s team of robots that can write your message with real, human handwriting and even ship your letters for you!
 If you need to send out large quantities of “just because” cards to your clients, you can do so in just a few clicks!
 Check out our services by requesting a free writing sample today!